Engage Your Core with Boat Pose (Navasana)

 Boat Pose primarily targets the muscles of your core.
 These include your rectus abdominis, transverse abdominis, and obliques.
 By holding the pose and lifting your legs, you strengthen and tone these muscles, leading to a stronger and more stable core.

-See also Unleash the Power of Cobra Pose
+See also Discover the Benefits of Pigeon Pose for Enhanced Flexibility

 Hip Flexors